A wonderful instrument: the Piano

 The "Grand" size

-All else being equal, longer instruments have better sound and lower inharmonicity of the strings, so that full-size grands are almost always used for public concerts, whereas baby grands are only for domestic use where space and cost are crucial considerations.
+All else being equal, longer instruments have better sound and lower in harmonious of the strings, so that full-size grands are almost always used for public concerts, whereas baby grands are only for domestic use where space and cost are crucial considerations.

 I have heared of some owners of the'full size grand', stars as Elton John (a collector) and the french singer-songwriter Gilbert Bécaud.

-If this story is true(or false), please let me know.
+If this story is true(or false), please let me know ( it sounds quit reasonable).

-Only to show you,how much some people love their instrument.
+Only to show you,how much people this music instrument..

 The upright!